Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: System Model and Design Consideration

-which collectively imply that (i) VCs cover all the satellites, (ii) each satellite is contained in only one VC, and (iii) a VC exists only if it is associated with at least two satellites, which bounds the maximum number of VCs as { $C^{(k)} \leq N/2$}.
+which imply that (i) VCs cover all the satellites, (ii) each satellite is contained in only one VC, and (iii) a VC exists if it is associated with at least two satellites.